 Photography has always been one of my hobbies growing up, as well as being a keen, active sportsman.

-Since giving up playing cricket on a regular basis I am still passionate about all forms of sport and have turned my hand to being behind the camera at sports events rather than on the field!
+Since giving up playing cricket on a regular basis I am still passionate about all forms of sport and have turned my hand to being behind the camera at sports events rather than on the field of play!

 My love of sport has led me to be heavily involved with local Sports Clubs in the Essex area, as a photographer, taking 1000’s of images, capturing the right moment to reflect the occasion and creating memories for clubs, teams and players.

 I am always interested in any sporting events that may benefit from my photography and look to broaden my portfolio with other areas of interest.